 I haven’t got around to making this pattern yet, but it will happen someday!
 This super squishy knitted blanket looks like brioche stitch but isn’t.

 The idea is to use 2 different 4 ply yarns together to give an unusual watercolour effect, but you could use the same yarn doubled, or just one strand of thicker wool if you like.

 The pattern also includes 5 video tutorials explaining all the techniques.

 I hope these patterns have inspired you to do some serious stash busting. 🙂 You can make use of even your smallest leftovers & end up with your own one of a kind blanket to treasure forever.

-I’ve odd balls of wool in every cupboard at this stage, so if you know of any other creative ways to use up your stash, let me know! 🙂Posts sometimes include affiliate links more info
+I’ve odd balls of wool in every cupboard at this stage, so if you know of any other creative ways to use up your stash, let me know! 🙂Some posts include affiliate links more info